-In the 2022 GRC, parties reached an agreement that eliminated PGE's decoupling mechanism upon the effective date of new customer prices that resulted in May 2022.
-Pursuant to the 2022 GRC Order, the OPUC adopted the agreement such that deferrals would not occur after 2022, although amortization of then previously recorded deferrals was to continue as scheduled until collected or refunded in future customer prices.
+In the 2022 GRC, parties reached an agreement that eliminated PGE's decoupling mechanism such that deferrals would not occur after 2022, although amortization of then previously recorded deferrals was to continue as scheduled until collected or refunded in future customer prices.
 For the year ended December 31, 2022, with OPUC approval, PGE is collecting \$5 million in customer prices over a one-year period that began January 1, 2024.